Prosopagnosia: Treatment

 There are no widely accepted treatments.
 Though there have been several attempts at remediation, no therapies have demonstrated lasting improvements across a group of prosopagnosics.
 Prosopagnosics often learn to use "piecemeal" or "feature-by-feature" recognition strategies.
 This may involve secondary clues such as clothing, gait, hair color, skin color, body shape, and voice.

 Implications

 Because the face seems to function as an important identifying feature in memory, it can be difficult for prosopagnosics to keep track of information about people and socialize normally.

+Prosopagnosia leads to social challenges, as inability to recognize faces can be misinterpreted as lack of interest in others.
+Using visual or auditory cues in place of facial recognition is unreliable and tiring.
+The condition can also be emotionally strenuous to mask, increasing the likelihood of social anxiety and depression.

 Prosopagnosia has also been associated with other disorders associated with nearby brain areas: left hemianopsia (loss of vision from left side of space, associated with damage to the right occipital lobe), achromatopsia (a deficit in color perception often associated with unilateral or bilateral lesions in the temporo-occipital junction), and topographical disorientation (a loss of environmental familiarity and difficulties in using landmarks, associated with lesions in the posterior part of the parahippocampal gyrus and anterior part of the lingual gyrus of the right hemisphere).